ryaminal/lighten-up/docs/WORKFLOW.md

 #### Steps:

 5. **Nurse or Tech Preps Room:**
-   - Nurse logs into any workstation, sees the Light Panel.
+   - Nurse logs into any workstation, sees the Light Panel and Priority Queue.
-   - When patient is ready, Nurse clicks/presses the relevant Light (e.g. "Ready in Room 3").
+   - When patient is ready, Nurse can:
+     - **Option A (Traditional):** Click/press the relevant Light (e.g. "Ready in Room 3")
-   - Adds a comment as needed in the Action Window. (e.g., “Procedure X set up”).
-   - Clicks "Turn On Light" or updates an existing one.
+     - **Option B (Direct Notification):** Click the doctor's card in the Priority Queue sidebar
+       - Opens Light Picker Modal
+       - Select the appropriate priority light color (Critical/Urgent/High/Medium)
+       - Optionally add a message (e.g., "Room 3 ready for procedure")
+       - Click "Send Notification"
+   - Doctor's card in Priority Queue shows **right border** (notification indicator) in the selected color
 6. **Doctor receives notification:**
-   - Doctor sees colored/flashing Light on their Light Panel.
+   - Doctor sees colored/flashing Light on their Light Panel (Option A) OR
-   - Receives tone/popup notification.
+   - Doctor sees notification banner in bottom status bar with message and color indicator (Option B)
+   - Doctor's own card in their Priority Queue shows the notification (right border)
-   - Doctor (or anyone) can click the Light, view Action Window, see comments/history.
+   - Doctor can click the X button on the notification banner to dismiss it
+   - **When dismissed:** Right border (notification indicator) clears on all peers' screens

 ### c.
 Treatment/Interaction (Doctor/Nurse)